adamalmqvist/vector-database/README.md

 # vector-database

 a super simple vector database in TypeScript without any packages (exept Jest for testing).
-It efficiently manages and retrieves vectors, featuring a straightforward cosine similarity search function for finding similar vectors in your database.
+It efficiently manages and retrieves vectors, featuring a cosine similarity search function for finding similar vectors in your database.

 ## Features